 Valuation approach: The fair value is calculated by applying the discounted cash flow approach.
-The valuation model considers the present value of the net cash flows expected to be paid to a related party (Note 13(a)).
-In the case of the IRS, Amerigo relies on the valuation performed by MVC's lenders with whom MVC entered into the swap.
-The valuation processes and results for recurring measurements are reviewed and approved by Amerigo's Chief Financial Officer (CFO) at least once every quarter, in line with Amerigo's quarterly reporting dates.
+The valuation model considers the present value of the net cash flows expected to be paid to a related party (Note 12(a)).

 Key unobservable inputs: For the related party derivative liability: estimated copper equivalent tolling/production to 2037, assumed copper and molybdenum prices and discount rate.